 If you teach classes, list class times.
 And not just start time – always include end times too!
 If you do occasional workshops, but you don’t have the next one scheduled yet, at least say “we typically hold two per year, one in March or April, and one in October or November.”
 If you have a phone hotline, say what hours I could expect to reach a human, and also tell me what happens at other hours.
 (Can I call you at 3 am and leave you a voice mail and expect a call back in the morning?)
 If you do home visits or private classes, are they only available during business hours?
 Weekends?
 If you provide a service that is only available limited times, could you tell me what services I could use at other times if I need them?
-(For example, if you run a drop-in breastfeeding group on Mondays, and I NEED one on a Thursday or Friday, I’d love it if you could tell me where to look.)
+(For example, if you run a drop-in breastfeeding group on Mondays, and I NEED one on a Thursday, I’d love it if you could tell me where to look.)

 Where are you?

 If your services are based in a classroom or other facility, give the address.
 It may be helpful if you also give the neighborhood somewhere on the site.
 (For example, on the home page, you might say “in the Eastgate neighborhood of Bellevue” and on your contact page, you have the full address.)
 Consider whether you need to give directions.
 Most people use a GPS / smart phone to navigate to addresses these days, so check whether those are accurate for your site.
 Those directions will only take them to the front door of your building: what do they need to know when they get there?
 Where to park?
 For big buildings (like hospitals), which door would they go in?
 How would they find the classroom?
 If possible, include photos of your site.
 Photos really help give potential clients a much better sense of what their experience would be like and help it seem less intimidating to imagine going to this new place.